kenobi314159/cellular-automaton-fpga/README.md

 ## License
 The Cellular Automaton FPGA is available under the MIT license (MIT).
 Please read [LICENSE file](LICENSE).
-Some components used in this project (mainly the UART2WB unit) have been adopted from Jakub Cabal's project [RMII Firewall FPGA](https://github.com/jakubcabal/rmii-firewall-fpga).
+Some components used in this project have been adopted from project [RMII Firewall FPGA](https://github.com/jakubcabal/rmii-firewall-fpga) by Jakub Cabal.